ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 ### 11. Create an item index page.

 3 steps:
 * update item index route get all items with ActiveRecord before you render an `:item_index` template (that you're about to make).
 Code is very simple.
 Try guessing/googling.
-Use sending back JSON while you're working on it, then when it's done...
+Just send back JSON while you're figuring it out.
+Then once you get it and it's done...
 * create the `:item_index` partial that includes an "item list" `<h2>` and then iterates over `@items` to build a `<ul>` of `<li>`s.
 Render that template from index route.
-* When you have a working index page, update the item create (post) route to redirect to that index page
+* When you have a working index page, update the item create (post) route to redirect to that index page after it does the insert

 <details>